leelabsg/META_SAIGE/README.md

 - `annotation` : functional annotation for the variants of interest. ex. c('lof', 'missense_lof')
 - `mafcutoff` : Maximum MAF for group-based analysis ex. c(0.01 0.001 0.0001)

-## CLI Usage (Deprecated)
+## CLI Usage
 Meta-SAIGE can also be run using the command line interface.
-The following arguments are available for running Meta-SAIGE in the command line.
+The following arguments are available for running Meta-SAIGE in the command line (example provided in `extdata/test_run_GC.sh`).

-### GC-based Method (default method)
+### Running Meta-Analysis
 - `--num_cohorts` : number of cohorts
 - `--chr` : chrmosome number
 - `--col_co` : ultra-rare variant collapsing cut-off. (default is 10)